Local explosions and extinction in continuous-state branching processes with logistic competition

 When $z$ tends to $\infty$, the identity \eqref{joiningduals} yields the following link between the entrance laws of $Z$ and $V$:

-Those identities will be checked in the forthcoming Section \ref{prooftheorem1}.
-We shall see how \eqref{joiningduals} propagates to the laws of the times of extinction and first explosion of $Z$, see Theorem \ref{theorem1} and Theorem \ref{theorem2}, and to the local time, see Theorem \ref{theorem3}.
-As we shall need it, we will also provide a study of Siegmund duality of one-dimensional diffusions on $[0,\infty]$ in Section \ref{diffusionsec}.
-This will be based on other arguments than those in \cite{MR724061} and will complete results therein. \\
+Those identities will be established in the forthcoming Section \ref{section:keyidentities}.
+We shall see how \eqref{joiningduals} propagates to the laws of the times of extinction and first explosion of $Z$, Theorem \ref{theorem1} and Theorem \ref{theorem2}, and to the local time, Theorem \ref{theorem3}.
+More precisely, we establish that the latter has the same law as the local time of $V$ at $0$.
+This, in turn, enables us to compute the Hausdorff dimension of the set of explosion times and to relate the excursion measures of $Z$ and $V$, respectively at $\infty$ and $0$, through their resolvents; Theorems~\ref{Hausdorff} and~\ref{theoremdualinsiden}.
+We will finally determine the law, under the excursion measure, of the infimum of $Z$, see Theorem~\ref{infimuminexcursion}.

+As a tool for our analysis, we shall also study Siegmund duality of one-dimensional diffusions on $[0,\infty]$ in Section~\ref{diffusionsec}.
+Our approach will rely on arguments different from those in~\cite{MR724061} and will complement the results presented there.

 The paper is organised as follows.
 In Section \ref{background}, we recall fundamental elements on one-dimensional diffusion processes and the classification of their boundaries.
 We then provide some background on logistic CSBPs, how they can be constructed up to hitting their boundaries and how extended processes are dual to certain generalized Feller diffusions.
 Our main results are stated in Section \ref{mainresults}.
 Section \ref{remarkwithoutcompetition} sheds some light on the case without competition.
 The proofs are provided in Section \ref{proofsec} and will make use of some general results on Siegmund duality established independently in Section \ref{diffusionsec}.